 Why Create CHAOSS?

-In response to these issues, the CHAOSS community is developing metrics, methodologies, and software for expressing open source project health and sustainability.
-By measuring open source project health and sustainability, CHAOSS seeks to improve the transparency and actionability of open source project health and sustainability so that relevant stakeholders can make more informed decisions about open source project engagement.
+In response to these issues, the CHAOSS project develops metrics, practices, and software for making open source project health more understandable.
+By building measures of open source project health, CHAOSS seeks to improve the transparency and actionability of open source project healthso that relevant stakeholders can make more informed decisions about open source project engagement.

 What are CHAOSS Goals?

-Establish standard implementation-agnostic metrics for measuring community activity, contributions, and health
+Establish standard implementation-agnostic metrics for measuring community health

 Produce integrated open source software for analyzing software community development